LuxoftSDL/sdl_requirements/detailed_docs/SDL-HMI_API/OnStatusUpdate_TRS.md

 SDL must

  - send SDL.OnStatusUpdate(UPDATE_NEEDED, UPDATING) to HMI
- - send request* to start the new PTU sequence after retry
+ - send request* to start the new PTU sequence once retry sequence is over

  _Info:
  a. * if SDL is built with PROPRIETARY or EXTERNAL_PROPRIETARY flag -> SDL sends BC.PolicyUpdate to HMI